Pleasantville schools to hold town halls on superintendent search

 People are also reading…

-The search comes after the district has been enveloped in controversy over its superintendent position and other matters for over a year, with the board having feuded over who should lead Pleasantville Public Schools.

-The Board of Education voted against renewing the contract of Superintendent Natakie Chestnut-Lee at a special meeting in February.
-The non-renewal came almost 16 months after the school board first voted to suspend Chestnut-Lee over an allegation she had not been candid about why she left her a past job position – an allegation which Chestnut-Lee disputes.
+The board voted against renewing the contract of Superintendent Natakie Chestnut-Lee at a special meeting in February.
+The non-renewal came almost 16 months after the board first voted to suspend Chestnut-Lee over an allegation that she had not been candid about why she left a past position, an allegation Chestnut-Lee disputes.

 That suspension came just after the end of the tenures of the state monitors who had been overseeing school board decisions.

-The Board of Education followed a board vote in executive session to file termination charges against Chestnut-Lee in July 2022, asking acting state Education Commissioner Angelica Allen-McMillan to fire Chestnut-Lee.
+The board voted in executive session in July 2022 to file termination charges against Chestnut-Lee, asking acting state Education Commissioner Angelica Allen-McMillan to fire her.
 In turn, Chestnut-Lee categorically rebutted those charges.
 There is no indication the education commissioner had responded to the board.
 The non-renewal was not pursuant to the termination charges.

-The town halls searching for a new superintendent will be held on March 23 and March 28 at the Pleasantville High School cafeteria.
-It will run from 6 p.m. to 7:30 p.m. on both nights.
+The town halls regarding the search for a new superintendent will be held from 6 to 7:30 p.m.
+March 23 and 28 in the Pleasantville High School cafeteria, 701 Mill Road.

 Contact Chris Doyle